Charity Angya: Life

 Professor Msugh N. Kembe took over from Angya as the Vice-chancellor on 3 November 2015.

+In 2017, Angya assisted in the investigation of a sex-for-marks scandal at Benue State University.

-In 1 June 2021 Angya was at a meeting of women concerned at the number of killings by "herdsman".
+On 1 June 2021 Angya was at a meeting of women concerned at the number of killings by "herdsman".
 The women met at a hotel dressed in mourning clothes and called on the President to take action.
 Spokespeople for the women were Mrs Rebecca Apezan who was a former member of parliament and Angya as a former vice-chancellor.

 Private life

 She is married to Paul Angya who is a technocrat.